dksifoua/DevOps/06-State-Persistance.md

     - [access-mode] # ReadonlyMany | ReadWriteOne | ReadWriteMany
   capacity:
     storage: [storage-amount] # eg. 1Gi
+  persistentVolumeReclaimPolicy: [persistent-volume-reclaim-policy] # What happen when the pvc is delete?
+Retain (default - the pv is not delete) | Delete (the pv is delete) | Recycle (only the data in pv is deleted)
   hostPath: # Not recommend in a production environment
     path: [host-path]
   awsElasticBlockStore: # Alternative